Gray Floors? Here's What Paint Colors Will Flatter Your Walls

 In This Article

 Choosing the right color for your walls is one of the most impactful decisions you’ll make when living with gray floors.
 Gray, unlike more saturated wood stains or tiles, comes in a surprisingly wide spectrum—ranging from soft, warm greiges to dramatic, cool charcoals.
-This flexibility allows gray to serve as both a statement and a neutral anchor, making it compatible with countless wall colors and furnishing styles.
+That range is actually what makes gray floors workable; they don't dictate a direction the way a warm oak or a dark walnut does.

 Finding wall colors for warm gray floors